Reflecting on North Lawndale's past, and looking towards its future

 Early 20th Century

-In the early 20th century, Lawndale became home to a large Jewish population that had emigrated from central and eastern Europe, and also expanded west from the adjacent Maxwell Street community.
+In the early 20th century, Lawndale became home to a large Jewish population that had emigrated from central and eastern Europe, and had also expanded west from the adjacent Maxwell Street community.
 It was during this time that Lawndale’s population peaked at over 120,000 residents.

 Beginning in the 1940s